emberjs/website/source/guides/router_primer.md

 In the following listing we add templates for the newest routes.
 For each Ember requires _basename_View, _basename_Controller, and a template for each view.
 This is a technique that has been demonstrated previously in this guide.
-What is new will be the _linking_ of these new views into the extant `ApplicationView`'s `{{outlet}}`.
+What is new will be the _linking_ of these new views into the existant `ApplicationView`'s `{{outlet}}`.
 Discussion of the "linking" method, `connectOutlets` occurs after the code listings.